I've always had my nose in a book. When I was little my two favourite activities were squirrel chasing and reading.

-I always imagined how amazing it would be to write a book that other children would find in a bookshop, take home and enjoy reading, and many years later, this dream came true.
-Sometimes, I still kick myself when I see somebody holding The Mystery of The Colour Thief.
+I always imagined how amazing it would be to write a book that other children would find in a bookshop.
+Many years later, this dream came true.
+Sometimes, I still kick myself when someone tells me they’ve enjoyed one of my books.

-When I’m not writing, I’m usually found running around after my two little girls who I’m hoping will become book-lovers too.
-I also work in education, for a company which supports school leaders and governors to do their amazing job of running schools.
+When I’m not writing, I’m usually found running around after my two little girls who I hope will become book lovers too.